-These tips can help your cat cope with fireworks:
+The 6 tips to help your cat cope with fireworks

 If there’s a room in your house where the noise from fireworks is the least noticeable, you may want to designate that as a safe room during the holiday.
 Put beds, food, water, toys, and cat trees and scratchers in the room.
 Leave a radio or tv on in the room; this may act as white noise and block out some of noise.
 “Igloo style” cat beds can also be a good option.
 If you keep these types of beds in areas where you and your cats spend a lot of time, they may use them to hide from the noise rather than hiding under the bed.